 - Light freeze: 29-32 degrees F. – Kills tender plants.

 - Moderate freeze: 25-28 degrees F. – Destructive to most vegetation.

 - Severe freeze: 24 degrees F. and below. – Most plants are severely damaged.

-Gardening zone 9b is a great year-round planting zone.
+Gardening in zone 9b is great because it’s a year-round planting zone.
 California, Arizona, Texas, and Florida all include climates within zone 9 and they are areas which have warmer winters and hot summers.